diablo7806/Simple-PHP-Directory-Indexer/README.md

 **2. Base Directory Setup**

 Set the hardcoded system root directory you want this script to index.
-PHP

 	$base_dir = realpath('/var/www/html'); // Absolute path to your target directory